Weakly modular graphs and nonpositive curvature: Further notions

-{\it 4.
-Pre-median graphs.} A graph $G$ is called {\it pre-median} \cite{Cha1,Cha2} ({\it pm-graph}, for short) if $G$ is a weakly modular graph without induced $K_{2,3}$ and $W^-_4$.
+A graph $G$ is called {\it pre-median} \cites{Cha1,Cha2} ({\it pm-graph}, for short) if $G$ is a weakly modular graph without induced $K_{2,3}$ and $W^-_4$.
 Here are the main properties of pre-median graphs (for definitions, see below):

-\begin{theorem} \cite{Cha1,Cha2} Let $G$ be a pre-median graph.
+\begin{theorem} \cites{Cha1,Cha2} Let $G$ be a pre-median graph.
 Then: \begin{itemize} \item[(i)] $G$ is elementary if and only if $G$ is prime; \item[(ii)] $G$ is fiber-complemented; \item[(iii)] $G$ is isometrically embeddable in a weak Cartesian product of its primes; \item[(iv)] if each prime subgraph of $G$ is a moorable graph, then $G$ is the retract of a weak Cartesian product of its primes; \item[(v)] if $G$ is finite, then $G$ can be obtained by gated amalgams from Cartesian products of its prime subgraphs. \end{itemize} \end{theorem}

 A graph $G$ is said to be {\it elementary} if the only proper gated subgraphs of $G$ are singletons.
 A graph with at least two vertices is said to be \emph{prime} if it is neither a Cartesian product nor a gated amalgam of smaller graphs.
 The prime gated subgraphs of a graph $G$ are called the {\it primes} of $G$.
 A {\it prime pre-median graph} (a {\it ppm-graph} for short) is a pre-median graph which is a prime graph.

-According to Chastand \cite{Cha1,Cha2}, a graph $G$ is called {\it fiber-complemented} if for any gated set $S$ all fibers $F_{a}$ $(a\in S)$ are gated sets of $G$.
-Any gated subset $S$ of a graph $G$ gives rise to a partition $F_{a}$ $(a\in S)$ of the vertex-set of $G;$ viz., the {\em fiber} $F_{a}$ of $a$ relative to $S$ consists of all vertices $x$ (including $a$ itself) having $a$ as their gate in $S.$
+A gated subset $S$ of a graph $G$ gives rise to a partition $F_{a}$ $(a\in S)$ of the vertex-set of $G;$ viz., the {\em fiber} $F_{a}$ of $a$ relative to $S$ consists of all vertices $x$ (including $a$ itself) having $a$ as their gate in $S$.
+According to Chastand \cites{Cha1,Cha2}, a graph $G$ is called {\it fiber-complemented} if for any gated set $S$ all fibers $F_{a}$ $(a\in S)$ are gated sets of $G$.